charlesrc/nanoscint/README.md

 <h3 align="center">A framework for scintillation in nanophotonics</h3>

   <p align="justify">
-    Code and data for paper "A framework for scintillation in nanophotonics", preprint available at https://arxiv.org/abs/2110.11492
+    Code and data for paper "A framework for scintillation in nanophotonics", preprint available on <li><a href=" https://arxiv.org/abs/2110.11492 "></a></li>
     If you use methods in this repository or find them useful, please cite our work as [Roques-Carmes, Charles, et al. "A general framework for scintillation in nanophotonics." arXiv preprint arXiv:2110.11492 (2021).]
     <br />
   </p>